zmilan/Town-Square/README.md

 * data-thread-id - The id of your thread.
 Make sure you set this if you are embedding Town Square on your website. (default: 0)

 ### Development ###
-Contributions are welcome.
-There is a lot of room for improvement, for example:
-- [ ] Display a person's comment history
-- [ ] Configurable css themes
-- [ ] Use an Ethereum identity service to optionally show names instead of addresses.
-- [ ] Bug fixes

-#### Quickstart ####
 Clone the repo
 ```
 git clone https://github.com/WillWhiteneck/Town-Square.git
 cd town-square
 ```

-Run the app in development mode:
+Run in development mode:
 ```
 npm run dev
 ```
-Note: development mode will automatically use the 'Rinkeby' network.

-After you've made changes compile the files in the 'dist' folder:
+After you've made changes compile to the *dist* folder:
 ```
 npm run build
 ```

+TODO
+- [ ] Display a person's comment history
+- [ ] Configurable css themes
+- [ ] Use an Ethereum identity service to optionally show names instead of addresses.